Food Services

 Processes

-There may be strategic initiatives or other factors that warrant an exemption to the policy, or the requirement to use University Food Services (for instance, the University commitment to advance economic reconciliation by supporting an Indigenous Food Provider).
+There may be strategic initiatives or other factors that warrant an exemption to this policy (for instance, the University commitment to advance economic reconciliation by supporting an Indigenous Caterer/food vendor).
 To apply for an exemption to the Food Services Policy, submit the online web form (https://www.uregina.ca/hospitality/contact-us/index.html) with detailed information pertaining to your request; name of event, number of people consuming food, location, date, funding sources, etc.

 If you would like more information regarding provincial health and safety guidelines, please contact the Public Health Inspector at 306-766-7755 or eph.regina@saskhealthauthority.ca